mickaelsilva/chewBBACA_tutorial/README.md

 The command uses 6 CPU and outputs the schema to `schema_seed` folder using the `prodigal`training set for _Streptococcus agalactiae_

-Running this on a laptop with core i7 xxx MHz  with 6 cpus took:
+Running this on a laptop with core i7 2.4GHz  with 6 cpus took:

     Starting Script at : 13:50:57-09/02/2017
     Finished Script at : 14:07:09-09/02/2017